 When you draw up at gravel parking for several cars, a vast green lawn rolls out to a football pitch (complete with goals), volleyball, swings with a view, and a fenced Wendy house/playhut.
 It is all beautifully green outside thanks to an impressive daily irrigation of 15,000 litres.

 The wooden perimeter barrier skirting the garden has hurricane fencing so that little ones cannot squeeze through.

 Look across the way and you’ll see the two horses and donkey that are your nearest neighbours.

 The swimming pool is also fenced and the gate is lockable.
 The water is salt-filtered: kinder on the eyes than chlorine.
 Illuminated night swims are also possible.

 There are no other houses overlooking the property, just a chapel, a sleepy cemetery, and the rockface rising above Scots pine and oaks.

-Sporty guests will be pleased to find, directly behind the roofed barbecue patio (where firewood is supplied), a large independent room set up with a pool table, table tennis and table football.
+Sporty guests will be pleased to find, directly behind the roofed barbecue patio (where reasonable amount of firewood is supplied), a large independent room set up with a pool table, table tennis and table football.
 There’s also a badminton and pétanque.
 Racquets and balls are provided, as is a fridge-freezer to keep cold drinks and barbecue foods.

 Other activities in the area are horseriding and paragliding, and a simple local municipal sports facility is often open for tennis and basketball.